Mela

 Skin is a state, not a type

-A methodology note.
-Why the oily-or-dry label you were assigned is a snapshot of a moving target, what makes skin shift across the day, the month, the season, and the decade, and why the honest read follows the state you are in now rather than a fixed type.
+Why the oily-or-dry label you were assigned is a snapshot of a moving target — what makes skin shift across the day, the month, the season, and the decade, and why the honest read follows the state you're in now.

 Skin is a lagging indicator

-A methodology note.
-Why the skin you see today is a slow readout of the past several weeks, why the newest change in your routine is the least likely explanation for what you see, and what that lag means for reading skin honestly.
+Why the skin you see today is a slow readout of the past several weeks — and why the newest change in your routine is the least likely explanation for what you see.

 One day is not a signal

-A limits note.
-Why a single day's read of your skin cannot tell a real change from normal fluctuation, what the noise is actually made of, and the hard limit that places on any tracker, Mela included.
+Why a single day's read can't tell a real change from normal fluctuation, what the noise is actually made of, and the hard limit that places on any tracker — Mela included.

 It's the irritation, not the purge

-A category critique with the evidence.
-Why "purging" has become the default explanation for almost any early breakout, when the one defensible version of it is narrow and the popular version cannot be told apart from plain irritation in the two weeks people use to decide.
+Why "purging" became the default explanation for almost any early breakout — and why the popular version can't be told apart from plain irritation in the two weeks people use to decide.

 It's the season, not the serum

-A category critique with the evidence.
-Why the most common "my routine stopped working this fall" story is, more often than not, a seasonal shift wearing the timing of whatever product changed, and what it takes to tell the two apart.
+Why the "my routine stopped working this fall" story is, more often than not, a seasonal shift wearing the timing of whatever product changed — and what it takes to tell them apart.

 It's the cycle, not the serum

-A category critique with the evidence.
-Why the most common "my new product broke me out" story is, for roughly half of women, a premenstrual flare wearing the serum's timing, and what it takes to tell the two apart.
+Why the most common "my new product broke me out" story is, for roughly half of women, a premenstrual flare wearing the serum's timing — and what it takes to tell the two apart.

 The wrong measurement problem

-A literature review and category critique.
-Six layers of skin physiology the basic-science evidence treats as the signal, and what consumer skincare is failing to operationalize from them.
+Six layers of skin physiology the basic-science evidence treats as the signal — and what consumer skincare is failing to operationalize from them.

 How Mela sorts cause from coincidence

-A worked example: causal-discovery procedure walked through synthetic 30-day skin data with a known ground-truth edge, showing where the procedure recovered the truth, where it found a spurious pattern, and how the hedging in user-facing copy is calibrated.
+A worked example: causal discovery walked through synthetic 30-day skin data with a known ground-truth edge — where it recovered the truth, where it found a spurious pattern, and how the hedging is calibrated.